 Some people may be born with a predisposition for the disorder.
 A combination of factors may also trigger CFS.
 Potential triggers include:

-- Viral infections: Because some people develop CFS after having a viral infection, researchers question whether some viruses might trigger the disorder.
+- Because some people develop CFS after having a viral infection, researchers question whether some viruses might trigger the disorder.

-- Immune system problems: The immune systems of people who have CFS appear to be impaired slightly, but it’s unclear if this impairment is enough to actually cause the disorder.
+- The immune systems of people who have CFS appear to be impaired slightly, but it’s unclear if this impairment is enough to actually cause the disorder.
 Scientists have also correlated inflammation —commonly found in individuals with autoimmune diseases—to CFS.

-- Hormonal imbalances: People who have CFS sometimes experience abnormal blood levels of hormones produced in the hypothalamus, pituitary glands or adrenal glands causing neuroendocrine dysfunctions.
+- People who have CFS sometimes experience abnormal blood levels of hormones produced in the hypothalamus, pituitary glands or adrenal glands causing neuroendocrine dysfunctions.

-- Thyroid Dysfunction: With Hashimoto’s, the thyroid fails to produce sufficient thyroid hormone to regulate metabolism.
+- With Hashimoto’s, the thyroid fails to produce sufficient thyroid hormone to regulate metabolism.

 Thyroid Dysfunction and Hashimoto’s